Plattar/plattar-ar-adapter/docs/integrations/configurator-integration.md

 <img width="500" alt="" src="https://stoplight.io/api/v1/projects/cHJqOjEwODA2Nw/images/FLo5IfUbw1w">

-### Configurator Integration Example
+### Configurator/Viewer Integration Example with Variation Switching

 For the purposes of this example, we use a sample `scene-id` of `c49e5c30-469c-11ec-963f-ddbb1b50e719`.

 This scene contains multiple products with multiple variations that can be configured using a simple UI.
 It performs the following functionality.

-- Configure multiple products with variations using `selectSceneProductVariation` and a simple UI
+- Configure multiple products with variations using `selectVariation` and a simple UI
-- Generate QR Code for launching AR Mode for Desktop against a specific configuration using `getConfigurationState`
+- Generate QR Code for launching AR Mode for Desktop against a specific configuration
 - Launch AR Experience when viewed from mobile

 ```html title="Scene Configurator Integration Example using plattar-ar-adapter SDK"